parimalp/digital_design_tutorial/Vivado_Tutorial_Using_IP_Integrator.md

 Internal Schematic of a Ripple Carry Adder

-Following the instructions below to create a 2-bit carry adder
+Follow the instructions below to create a 2-bit carry adder

 1. create a half adder schematic using a logic gates as shown below